codeforUV/ruralnet/README.md

 ## About this Branch

 This branch uses code from [Librespeed's speedtest.js](https://github.com/librespeed/speedtest) to create a custom speedtest with the server.
 The frontend uses `speedtest.js` and `speedtest_worker.js` to interface with a server and estimate internet speed.
 The backend is based off the [`node` branch](https://github.com/librespeed/speedtest/tree/node) of the speedtest repo, which the creators advise against using, without specifying any reasoning.
-So far, this is very much "proof of concept" - not sure how accurate the speed results are, but here are the preliminary results over my local home network:
+So far, this is very much "proof of concept" - not sure how accurate the speed results are, but here are the preliminary results over a local home network:

 Using this implementation for yourself is easy - go to the "Custom Test" tab and click the only button after installing the repository